Matt Gill: MK Dons

 Gill joined up with Russell Martin at Milton Keynes Dons on 29 June 2021.
 He was handed the role of technical development coach at Stadium MK.

 Swansea City

 Russell Martin and his MK Dons coaching staff, including Gill, left to join Swansea City in August 2021 with Gill serving as technical development coach.
 He held this role until February 2022, where following the departure of Luke Williams, Gill became the interim assistant head coach at the swans.
 During pre season preparations ahead of the 2022–23 season, Gill was promoted to assistant head coach permanently.

 Southampton

 On 27 June 2023, it was confirmed that Gill had joined Martin's backroom staff at Southampton as an assistant head coach.
 Gill left the club on 15 December 2024 following the sacking of Martin.

+Rangers

+On 5 June 2025, Gill joined Martin at Scottish Premiership club Rangers as assistant head coach.
+The duo departed the club in October 2025 after seventeen matches.

+West Bromwich Albion

+In March 2026, Gill joined the coaching staff of West Bromwich Albion as technical coach, assisting interim manager James Morrison.
+Following Morrison's permanent appointment at the end of the 2025–26 season, Gill was confirmed to be remaining with the club as assistant head coach.